exercism/docs/building/tracks/new/add-initial-exercises.md

 ## Implement exercises

-Having selected the exercises you want include in your track, the next step is to implement them Each of the above-mentioned exercises has three bits of information:
+Having selected the exercises you want include in your track, the next step is to implement them.
+Each of the above-mentioned exercises has three bits of information:

 1. `description.md`: explains what the exercise is about (required)